emit-sh/emit/README.md

 # share
 Sharing is caring.

-need to write more stuff here.
+Really not ready for anyone to use/touch/look at. just thrown some stuff together.
+Lots more work to go.